Anurag-30/knowledge-base/05-Sql/Querying Tables/Readme.md

 `SELECT * FROM person OFFSET 10 LIMIT 5;` <br />

 `OFFSET` can be used to set the starting number of the record.
-The above statement gives the records between 10 to 15 of the total occurences. <br />
+The above statement gives the records between 10 to 15 from the total occurences. <br />